Code-Institute-Submissions/nealbrophy-GetHubby/README.md

 ## Testing

 The site has been developed using the mobile first approach with responsive elements where possible and media queries when necessary.
-All changes to the site were tested in Google Chrome, Firefox, Opera, and Vivaldi browsers (leveraging the developer tools in each) and across Windows (desktop), Linux (desktop & laptop), and Android operating systems (mobile).
+All changes to the site were tested in Google Chrome, Firefox, Opera, Vivaldi, and Samsung Internet browsers (leveraging the developer tools in each) and across Windows (desktop), Linux (desktop & laptop), and Android operating systems (mobile).

 During testing I found that some absolutely positioned elements had moved up/down further depending on which browser was used.
 The most consistant explanation I found for this was that absolutely positioned elements need to have a relatively positioned parent element.
 Making this change mitigated but did not eliminate the browser variance.
 Small variances in position at different screen sizes was addressed using media queries.
+Icon position was tested using the "emulated devices" available in Chrome and Firefox dev tools as well by manually resizing using the "responsive" setting.

+The button hover effect was initially implimented using "position" only but (similar to the icon issue mentioned above) I found that the positioning wasn't consistent across all browsers.
+The most reliable method  of resolving the issue that I found was to use a combination of positioning and CSS Grid.
+This was tested using an the above mentioned browsers & devices to insure that hover effect was consistent.

+The Email field in sign-up form correctly prompts for valid email address format.
+Password field correctly hides typed text.

+The faux-code-editor in the sign-up section includes line numbers on the right-hand side on larger screens to clearly illustrate what the window is supposed to be.
+However, these numbers would cause the overall structure of the window to break on smaller screens so the numbers are hidden in those cases.
+This was tested using the responsive sizing in Chrome/Firefox dev tools and by looking up the GitHub pages on an Samsung Galaxy S10 device.

 ## Deployment